NiborGnu/witch-hunt/README.md

     - Contains logo on the left side.
     - Contains navigation links on the right side:
         * HOME - leads to the Home page
-        * WITCHES - leads to the page where you can read about witches and there trails.
+        * WITCHES - leads to the page where you can read about witches and their trials.
-        * CONTACT - leads to the contat page where you can contact the site owner.
+        * CONTACT - leads to the contact page where you can contact the site owner.
     - The links have animated hover effects.

     - The navigation is clear to understand for the user.
     ![NavBar desktop](documentation/nav-bar-desktop.png)

     - The navigation bar is responsive:

         * On mobile devices:

-            * On Mobile: Navigation bar is filled with the logo to the right and a bars menu implemented on the right side.
+            * On Mobile: The navigation bar is filled with the logo to the right and a bars menu is implemented on the right side.
             ![NavBar Mobile Closed](documentation/nav-bar-mobile.png)

-            * When bars menu is clicked, there is a dropdown menu with the links.
+            * When the bars menu is clicked, there is a dropdown menu with the links.
             ![NavBar Mobile Open](documentation/nav-bar-mobile-dropdown.png)

-        * On tablets: Navigation bar looks the same as on desktop
+        * On tablets: The navigation bar looks the same as on the desktop
         ![NavBar desktop](documentation/nav-bar-desktop.png)

 ---
 + ### Home Page:

-    - Background image is put in the html body of the page
+    - Background image is put in the HTML body of the page

     - Represent:

-        * The consept of the page
+        * The concept of the page
-        * Invite intrest to read more
+        * Invite interest to read more

     - The page is responsive on all common screen sizes.